LACMIP/emu/docs/_documentation/cataloging.md

 - **Fill in all tabs using ditto** with *Shift + F9*, or *Shift + Fn + F9* on a Mac
 - **Save** with *Ctrl + s*.
 - Create a **new record** with *Crtl + n*.

-### Editing a catalogue record

-The most common reason that catalogue records need to be edited is to update the lot count and/or identification of a specimen that was cataloged circa 2002-2013.
-These specimens are frequently interspersed with previously uncataloged specimens in a single tray.
-There are a few important things to keep in mind when editing catalogue records:
-- Some boxes contain multiple ID tags, i.e. for some specimens you may be editing multiple catalogue records.
-- Never remove any labels from a specimen box.
-- Please do not reorganize the boxes within their trays during cataloging.

-In order to edit a catalogue record you first need to find it.
-Search for the catalogue number (e.g. "26376.19") in the *Cat.
-No.* field of the EMu [Catalogue module]({{ site.baseurl }}/documentation/catalogue/) in [search mode]({{ site.baseurl }}/documentation/modes/).
-View the record in edit mode and systematically check that the information on the new ID tag is accurate in EMu.
-Where it is not–e.g. if the *Lot Count* in EMu is "6" but on the new ID tag it is "3"–update EMu.
-You will **always** need to add an identification to the EMu catalogue record based on the ID tag *New ID*, *ID By*, and *Date* fields.
-You will also **almost always** need to update *Disposition* to "in collection."

 ## Flagging records to print